amitms/Project_Memory_Game/README.md

 This repository addition to the starter code for all Udacity students. code is modified to javascript code file app.js, CSS content in app.cs and to some extent in index.html

-further additions, styling can be added to these 3 files.
+further additions, styling (dependency bootstrap styling) can be added to these 3 files.